 DWI Defense Lawyers Serving Dallas County and Collin County

-You can trust your felony DWI case in the hands of Hamilton Grant PC.
+You can trust your felony DWI case in the hands of Deandra Grant Law.
 With our aggressive representation, you may avoid long-term imprisonment and the heavy fines that are associated with a felony conviction.
 Contact our firm for an initial meeting to discuss your case!